Fdrewnowski/data-structures/README.md

-# data-structures
+# Sample projects
-This repository consists code files, in which I implemented various of algorythms and data structures, using C++.
+This repository consists of different projects, which I made during my college classes.
+I wrote games, implemented algorythms and data structure using C++ and python.